mikerossiter/DevOpsMaturityModel/README.md

 **Data Privacy and Security:** This tool is designed solely to assess DevOps maturity and does not include built-in encryption for the SQLite database.
 Users are responsible for ensuring the security and privacy of any data entered.

-**Personal Information (PII):** Do not input any personal information (PII) into the `dimensions.json` file.
+**Personal Information (PII):** Do not input any PII into the `dimensions.json` file.
 Incorporating PII may lead to data breaches and legal complications.
-A legal disclaimer is provided in the README to remind users of this requirement.

 **Liability:** The creators and distributors of this tool are not liable for any data breaches or legal issues arising from its use or from the inclusion of personal data.